BK CTL for Viral Infections

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot participate if you are on certain treatments like high-dose steroids or have had specific therapies recently.
 It's best to discuss your current medications with the trial team.

-Is BK CTL treatment safe for humans?
+Is there any evidence suggesting that BK CTL is likely to be safe for humans?

 Mitchell S Cairo, MD